redstone-finance/redstone-docs/docs/RedStone-Solutions.md

 **Our Solution:**
 RedStone offers an on-demand data provision model instead of a fixed schedule.
 This approach reduces the costs associated with putting data 'on-chain'.
 By storing data off-chain as cryptographically signed packages, RedStone allows smart contracts of dApps to fetch data only when necessary.

-**Data Integrity:**
-To ensure data integrity, RedStone also provides data feeds to Arweave, a decentralized network known for its tamper-proof storage.
-Data provided by RedStone to Arweave acts as an unbiased, immutable source of truth about historical data.

 **Outcome:**
 RedStone’s innovative approach significantly enhances efficiency for dApps and reduces the costs associated with accessing data feeds.